dispel4pyserverless/.github/profile/README.md

 A new feature of this framework is the ability to search the Registry for PEs (Processing Elements) with natural language or code.
 To use this feature follow the instructions below.

-To search with natural language select the "text" option and provide the search query.
+To search with natural language select the "text" option and provide the search query, otherwise select the "code" option and provide a code query.
 Note "pe" must be specified as searches are performed on PE code.

 Text-to-code Search
 ```